IBM/global-citizen/README.md

 cp ./dist/global-citizens-network.bna .
 ```

-2. Now we will use the admin card from the previous step to install the runtime with the following command:
+2. Now we will use the admin card to install the runtime with the following command:
 ```bash
 composer runtime install -c adminCard -n global-citizens-network
 ```